roine/angularJS-requirejs-grunt-h5bp/README.md

     git clone git@github.com:roine/angularJS-boosted.git brume && cd $_

 Now you're going to need to download all the packages.
-This is awesomely easy just run the two following commands in your shell.
+This is pretty straightforward, just run the two following commands in your shell, and you're done!

     $ npm install
     $ bower install